Robert Ariail — Editorial Cartoonist

 - The National Society of Professional Journalists’ Sigma Delta Chi Award – 1992

 He’s also won a second place and a third place.

 - A South Carolina Gold Addy Award – 1990

 For a cartoon poster that helped raise thousands of dollars for hurricane Hugo relief operations.

 - Finalist for the Pulitzer Prize – 2000, 1995 and in 1990 as a member of The State’s team covering Hurricane Hugo.

 Ariail is a Columbia, S.C.
 Native and University of South Carolina graduate.
 In 1985 he was given the Distinguished Alumnus Award by the University.
 In 1992 Ariail was honored with the Ambrose Hampton Award for distinguished service to The State.
 He appeared in and drew cartoons for Hemdale Motion Picture’s “The Boyfriend School” filmed in Charleston, S.C. in 1990.
 Ariail has published three collections of cartoons.
 The most recent, “Ariail!!!”, was one of Columbia’s best selling books in 2001.

 Robert Ariail speaks frequently throughout South Carolina and lends his time and talent to many community and charitable organizations.
 He served two terms on the executive board of The Fine Arts Center of Kershaw County and currently serves on the board of trustees for the Historic Camden Foundation.
-Robert and his wife and 20 year old daughter live in Camden, S.C.
+Robert lives in Camden, S.C.